EmberGamingStudios/Murder-Drones-Fan-Games/README.md

 | Murder Drones Virtual Training Off The Record | Crjonch | Windows, macOS, Linux | Platformer | TO DO |
 | Murder Drones Game | Neonthe | Windows, Android | Action | TO DO |
 | Murder Drones Pixel Carnage | Murderdronesav | Web | Action | TO DO |

+## Blacklist
+Games that are confirmed to host malware or otherwise dangerous code.